 Perhaps one of the most successful aspects of our initial Summer Garden Project was what our interns did for others.
-They inspired, they prevailed and they served a greater need by donating the food they grew, back to the community.
-Our original goal was to sell all the food harvested at the garden, but after further discussion we opted to donate it to Loudoun Interfaith Relief.
+They inspired, they prevailed, and they served a greater need by donating the food they grew, back to the community.
+Our original goal was to sell all of the food harvested at the garden, but after further discussion we opted to donate it to Loudoun Interfaith Relief.

 This made a huge impact on the interns as it allowed a group of people, who had been taken care of their whole lives, a chance to give back.
 Over the period of 5 weeks we donated almost 200 pounds of food to the local food pantry, and we will continue to follow their example through the fall.